jpsm83/health/documentation/n8n/articleTranslation.md

 - **Do NOT ignore character limits - every single property must comply**
 - **Do NOT assume "close enough" - exact compliance is mandatory**
 - **Do NOT skip character counting - verify every single field**
-- **Do NOT translate product names, brand names, merchandise, or purchasable items - preserve exact names**
+- **Do NOT translate product names, brand names, merchandise, or purchasable items mentioned in article content - preserve exact names**
+- **DO translate salesProducts array** - Translate all product names to target language with cultural adaptation

 ## ONLY ALLOWED